BeatleJuicePack/Python-Scripts/DataValueComparitor/DataValueComparitorCore/README.md

 ## Getting Started

-Just clone/download the files and any dependencies for your project then run the script using the bash command
+Just clone/download the files and any dependencies for your project then run the script using the bash command:

 $ python36 dvcCore.py

 In order to properly modify the code, you must first update it to suit your needs.
 Below is an example of a modified script:

 ### Example: Verifying Checksum Signatures

- 1. Download "TestFile.txt" and "TestFile.sh", both of which can be found on my github repository: https://github.com/BeatleJuicePack/Python-Scripts/tree/master/DataValueComparitor/DataValueComparitorCore
+ 1. Download all the TestFiles and PGPkeys, both of which can be found on my github repository: https://github.com/BeatleJuicePack/Python-Scripts/tree/master/DataValueComparitor/DataValueComparitorCore

  2. Install Python 3.6 and run the following command:
  $ python36 dvcCore.py